-Did you know?
-Apple was one of the first pioneers of eNPS, surveying their staff every four months to find out the likelihood of being recommended as a place to work.
+Apple was a pioneer of eNPS, surveying their staff every four months to determine the likelihood of being recommended as a place to work.

-Since the 1990s, companies have been using the Net Promoter Score to gauge the popularity of their product.
-Finding out your NPS is easy – all you have to do is ask customers one simple question:
+Customer satisfaction has long been the primary measure of a company’s reputation and success.
+Since the 1990s, organizations have been using the Net Promoter Score to gauge their product’s popularity.
+Finding out your NPS is easy — all you have to do is ask customers one simple question:

 How likely are you to recommend our product to your family and friends?

-Customers give answers on a scale of 1 to 10, and these answers are aggregated by using a simple calculation (see below) to arrive at the NPS.
+Customers give answers on a scale of 1 to 10.
+Companies then aggregate these via a simple calculation (see below) to arrive at the NPS.

-Customer satisfaction has long been the primary measure of a company’s reputation and success.
-More recently, however, companies have also started to realize the importance of employee satisfaction.
-After all – why would you care about the people buying your product and not the people making it?
-Employee engagement is central when it comes to both a company’s culture and its bottom line.
-So organizations began to ask their employees the same question, but with a twist:
+More recently, companies have also realized how crucial employee satisfaction is.
+After all, why would you care about the people buying your product and not the people making it?
+Employee engagement is central to both a company’s culture and its bottom line.
+As they now understand this, organizations now ask their employees the same question, but with a twist:

-How likely are you to recommend [X] as a place to work to your family and friends?
+How likely are you to recommend us as a place to work for your family and friends?

-And so Employee Net Promoter Score, or eNPS, was born.
+And so the Employee Net Promoter Score, or eNPS, was created.

-How does eNPS work and how do I calculate it?
+How does eNPS work?
+How do I calculate it?

-Say your company has 30 employees: 10 of them are promoters; 10 are passives; and 10 are detractors.
+Let’s say your company has 30 employees.
+10 of them are promoters, 10 are passives, and 10 are detractors.
 Taking out the passives leaves you with 10 promoters and 10 detractors, or 33% promoters and 33% detractors.
-Take your detractors away from the promoters, and you’re left with 0%.
-Note that eNPS is given without a percentage, so the final result would be 0.
+As mentioned, passive scores are not considered, but the number of employees should reflect the actual number of people working at your organization — passives, promoters, and detractors.

 The benefits of eNPS